 The use of a calculator may be permitted for all math classes, with the exception of certain topics in MAT001 (Developmental Mathematics Skills) where the emphasis is computational in nature.

-Students may be provided with special seating arrangements, such as seating in the front of the room or a special chair.
+Students may be provided with special seating arrangements, such as seating in the front of the room or an accessible desk

 - extended time – typically in the amount of time and a half